SkynetNext/nano-stream/docs/README.md

 ## Design Philosophy

-Disruptor-CPP combines the best ideas from:
-- **LMAX Disruptor**: Lock-free ring buffer patterns
-- **Aeron**: Zero-copy, high-performance messaging
+Disruptor-CPP is a **1:1 C++ port of LMAX Disruptor**, implementing the same lock-free ring buffer patterns.
+Design principles are inspired by both LMAX Disruptor and Aeron.

 Key principles:
 - Zero allocation during operation